-That’s not to say that Georgia does not have other names on the list.
+That is not to say Georgia does not have other names on the list.
 College of Charleston coach Earl Grant has been favored by some at Georgia, although his team is in the NCAA Tournament — it plays Auburn on Friday night — and thus he would not be available for a formal interview this week.

 But the interest in Matta and Crean indicates that Georgia wouldn’t mind someone with high-level head coaching experience.